-Video games are becoming an increasingly common interest among young people with Asperger’s.
-Although the virtual world and games like “Second Life” can be a great place for kids to practice social skills, make friends, and have fun, some experts are concerned that an intense interest in video games can quickly become an unhealthy and even dangerous obsession.
-Read more below to learn what the experts have to say on the subject.
+Video games are becoming an increasingly common interest among young people with high-functioning autism.
+Although the virtual world and games like “Second Life” can be a great place for kids to practice social skills, make friends, and have fun, some experts are concerned an intense interest in video games can quickly become an unhealthy and even dangerous obsession.
+Learn what the experts have to say on the subject.

 Can Technology Help?

-Video games, in and of themselves, are not necessarily negative influences in the lives of young Aspies.
+Video games are not necessarily negative influences in the lives of children with autism.
 In fact, some researchers believe they can be an educational and entertaining way to build personal relationships and experiment with taking social risks and reaching out to unfamiliar people.

-Researchers at the University of Texas at Dallas Center for Brain Health started using the game Second Life as a form of online therapy, pairing clinicians’ avatars with those of Asperger’s patients in a conversation.
-In their approach, therapists would guide patients through a series of exercises, in groups and individually, during which patients may be confronted with a job interview with a “boss” character or learn to ask another avatar out on a date.
-The researchers believe that as young Aspies gain confidence in the virtual world, they will gradually learn to more comfortably interact in the real world.
+Researchers at the University of Texas at Dallas Center for Brain Health started using the game Second Life as a form of online therapy, pairing clinicians’ avatars with those of autistic patients in a conversation.
+In their approach, therapists guide patients through a series of exercises, in groups and individually.
+For example, patients may be confronted with a job interview from a “boss” character or learn to ask another avatar out on a date.
+The researchers believe that as adolescents with autism gain confidence in the virtual world, they gradually learn to interact in the real world.

-Despite these efforts by researchers and video game makers, experts question the effectiveness of these games and express concern that young Aspies who are already socially awkward may become dependent on Internet social networking and virtual interaction and never apply the skills in real life.
-They say gaming is generally a solitary activity that limits the social exposure of people with autistic disorders.
-Video games are also one of many repetitive activities that young people with Asperger’s tend to engage in to avoid adapting to new situations and struggling through social interactions with new people.
+Despite efforts by researchers and video game makers, experts question the effectiveness of these games.
+They express concern that children with autism, who are already socially awkward, may become dependent on Internet social networking and virtual interaction while never applying the skills in real life.
+They say gaming is generally a solitary activity that limits the social interactions of people with autistic disorders.
+Video games are also one of many repetitive activities that young people with autism use to avoid adapting to new situations and initiating social interactions with new people.

 “Any treatment, no matter where we do it, no matter how we do it, needs to incorporate strategies for other settings, and if it doesn’t do that then it’s not useful,” said Wendy Stone, a pediatrics professor at Vanderbilt Children’s Hospital.
 “What we would hope to see is that what these individuals are learning will help them understand social situations, feelings of others, their own motivation and will help them negotiate real life social situations.
 You don’t want them to just be able to interact via a computer.”

-While video games do offer a form of social interaction, it’s a distorted social interaction, says Aaron McGinley, summer camp program manager at Talisman, a North Carolina program offering summer camps and semester-length programs for children ages 8 to 21 with learning disabilities, ADD and ADHD, Asperger’s syndrome, and high-functioning autism.
+While video games do offer a form of social interaction, it’s a distorted social interaction, says Aaron McGinley, summer camp program manager at Talisman, a North Carolina program offering summer camps and semester-length programs for children ages 8 to 21 with a variety of learning and developmental disabilities.
 “When you have anonymity, people act in a different way than when they must take personal and immediate accountability for their words and actions,” he says.

-For kids who get picked on all day at school or feel ostracized and out of place in their everyday lives, it’s soothing to come home and play video games for hours.
-In the safe haven of online video games, young people with Asperger’s can isolate themselves from real-life people and the complexities of face-to-face interactions.
+For kids who get picked on all day at school or feel ostracized in their everyday lives, it’s soothing to come home and play video games for hours.
+In the safe haven of online video games, young people with autism can isolate themselves from real-life people and the complexities of face-to-face interactions.

 However, according to McGinley, the social setting in online gaming or chat rooms is far more predictable than real-life social situations.
 “While social conversations in real life are highly complex and unpredictable, online gamers share a common and simple language for communicating,” he says.

 For example, since most online interaction occurs through typing, there is time to think about a response, and the response can be given in symbols and phrases without regard for facial expressions or nonverbal cues.
-In addition, online conversation can center around the game being played, whereas most young people in real life also have other interests they want to share, which young Aspies may not understand.
+In addition, online conversation can center around the game being played, whereas most young people in real life also have other interests they want to share, which children with autism may not understand.

 “If everyone in the child’s high school class played the same video game, this would be an interest that facilitated healthy social interaction,” says McGinley.
 “But lots of kids have a number of other interests and ways to connect with each other.
-While young people with Asperger’s can have a healthy interest in occasional video game play, they have to understand that their peers gravitate toward a variety of other activities and interests, and they must learn to push themselves to interact in a wider range of areas to maintain a social network.”
+While young people with autism can have a healthy interest in occasional video game play, they have to understand their peers gravitate toward a variety of other activities and interests.
+They must learn to push themselves to interact in a wider range of areas to maintain a social network.”

 Inappropriate Communication Skills

-The experts are also concerned that children with Asperger’s who immerse themselves in the world of online gaming may be developing inappropriate social skills.
+The experts are also concerned children with autism fixated on online gaming may be developing inappropriate social skills.

-It is the nature of the disorder for young people with Asperger’s to struggle to understand social conventions and cultural mores, notes McGinley.
-This struggle is compounded when these kids are asked to learn different social rules for online conduct and face-to-face interactions.
-“It takes a lot of practice for kids with Asperger’s to develop basic social skills, and the more time they spend online, the less time they have to practice the skills that will serve them best as they enter into adulthood,” he says.
+It is the nature of the disorder for young people with autism to struggle with social conventions and cultural mores, notes McGinley.
+This challenge is compounded when these kids are asked to learn different social rules for online conduct and face-to-face interactions.
+“It takes a lot of practice for kids with autism to develop basic social skills, and the more time they spend online, the less time they have to practice the skills that will serve them best as they enter into adulthood,” he says.

 Not only are online video games unproductive socially, they can also be dangerous.
-Online safety is an issue for all young people, but kids with Asperger’s are particularly susceptible to sexual predators and other criminal offenders.
-While suspicious emails or dubious online behaviors may stand out immediately to a typical high schooler, children with Asperger’s may not understand the red flags unless someone explicitly describes them.
-They may not realize that certain types of communication are offensive or inappropriate, and may unknowingly welcome danger into the home.
+Online safety is an issue for all young people, but kids with autism are particularly susceptible to sexual predators and other criminal offenders.
+While suspicious emails or dubious online behaviors may stand out immediately to a typical high schooler, children with autism may not understand the red flags unless someone explicitly describes them.
+They may not realize that certain types of communication are offensive or inappropriate and may unknowingly welcome danger into the home.

-When it comes to video games, parents of a child with Asperger’s are faced with a dilemma: Do you limit your child’s time spent doing the activities that interest him most and run the risk that he will withdraw even more, or do you allow your child unfettered access to video games despite the obvious social repercussions?
+When it comes to video games, parents of a child with autism are faced with a dilemma: Do you limit your child’s time spent doing the activities that interest him running the risk he will withdraw even more, or do you allow your child unfettered access to video games despite the obvious social repercussions?

-According to McGinley, it’s important for parents to find the balance between accepting their child’s unique interests, and encouraging their child to develop social skills and additional interests that might take them outside of their comfort zone.
+According to McGinley, it’s important for parents to find the balance between accepting their child’s unique interests and encouraging their child to develop social skills and additional interests outside of their comfort zone.
 By granting unlimited access to video games, McGinley believes parents offer their children nothing more than a quick fix.
-The fixation may be a convenient coping skill for facing the hardship of a long, difficult day at school but it will not be the healthiest path into adulthood.
+The fixation may be a convenient coping skill for facing the hardships of a long, difficult day at school, but it will not be the healthiest path into adulthood.

 “If young people with Asperger’s and high-functioning autism aren’t encouraged and helped to develop social skills and independent living skills, there will be a direct correlation to how many friends they have, and how successful they are in school and on the job later in life,” advises McGinley.
 “They may be soothed in the short term, but that deep underlying desire to make friends or have a boyfriend or girlfriend will remain a source of constant dissatisfaction and further isolation.”

-McGinley recommends that parents encourage their child to develop interpersonal skills off of the computer, and set limits around how often their child with Asperger’s uses or talks about video games.
-He also advises parents to offer incentives to their child to balance their time spent focused on gaming and time spent doing social activities.
+McGinley recommends that parents encourage their child to develop interpersonal skills off of the computer and set limits how often their child uses or talks about video games.
+He also advises parents to offer incentives to balance time on gaming and time spent doing social activities.
 For example, parents could agree to allow their child a certain amount of time to play video games each week in exchange for the child’s participation in an after-school activity.

 Finding Programs That Can Help

-Children and teens with Asperger’s syndrome and other autism spectrum disorders frequently fall prey to a fixation with screen time.
-Television, computers, and video games feed into their tendency toward isolation and their eccentric fascination with certain topics such as books, toys, movies, and other subjects.
+Children and teens with high functioning autism and other autism spectrum disorders frequently fall prey to a fixation with screen time.
+Television, computers, and video games feed into their tendency toward isolation and an eccentric fascination with certain topics such as books, toys, movies, and other subjects.

-For busy parents, consistently monitoring their child’s recreational time and evaluating his or her social development can be an overwhelming task.
+For busy parents, consistently monitoring their child’s leisure time and evaluating his or her social development can be overwhelming.
 Fortunately, there are programs across the country tailored specifically to improving social and academic functioning in young people with learning disabilities, ADD and ADHD, Asperger’s syndrome, and other autism spectrum disorders.

-Helping your child with Asperger’s achieve his full potential is a highly realistic and attainable goal.
-With the help of programs that specialize in working with kids with special needs, your child can grow and thrive not only in the virtual world, but also in the real world.
+Helping your child with autism achieve his full potential is a realistic and attainable goal.
+With the help of programs that specialize in working with kids having special needs, your child can grow and thrive not only in the virtual world, but also in the real world.